Skip to content

 Interface

-The getContent function accepts an id and optionally a QueryParams object.
+The getContent function accepts a required QueryParams object.
 It returns a promise that resolves to the content.

 export interface ApiClient {